ht0324/ht0324.github.io/_posts/2025-03-30-Link-Archive-Mar-2025.md

 **[LLM Visualization](https://bbycroft.net/llm)**

-*   I discovered this while watching Karpathy's LLM explanation video, and it's a fantastic visualization of how computations work in LLMs.
-Even if you understand the code, it's worth looking at because you can clearly see how matrices get manipulated and how each matrix differs in scale compared to others in a visually striking way.
+*   I discovered this while watching Karpathy's LLM explanation video, and it's a useful visualization of how computations work in LLMs.
+Even if you understand the code, it's worth looking at because you can clearly see how matrices get manipulated and how each matrix differs in scale compared to others in a clear visual way.

 **[How I use LLMs - Andrej Karpathy](https://youtube.com/watch?v=EWvNQjAaOHw)**